Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/README.md

 ## Course Description

-An introduction to the principles and applications of computer science with an emphasis on understanding intercultural perspectives that arise during the design, implementation, and maintenance of mobile-ready web sites.
+An introduction to the principles and applications of computer science with an emphasis on understanding the intercultural perspectives that arise during the design, implementation, and maintenance of mobile-ready web sites.
 Participating in hands-on activities that often require teamwork, students learn the computational methods needed to create web sites that are useful to people from